platformsh/platformsh-docs/use-platform/getting-started-for-the-impatient.rst

 Authenticate locally using the Platform.sh CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The `Platform.sh CLI <https://github.com/platformsh/platformsh-cli>`_ will authenticate you with Platform.sh and show your projects.
+Just type this command to start:

 .. code-block:: console

-  # this command will authenticate you on Platform.sh
-  $ platform
+  platform

 The credentials you enter are the same for your account on `Commerce Guys' Marketplace <https://marketplace.commerceguys.com/user>`_.